Barnwell: The 233 players who could win NFL MVP in 2019

 My favorite from this group: Rodgers (8-1).
 Freeing Rodgers from the grasp of Mike McCarthy can only help matters.

 My least favorite from this group: Brees (10-1).
-Roethlisberger (30-1) has lost Le'Veon Bell, Antonio Brown, and offensive line coach Mike Munchak, but Brees' downturn during the final weeks of the 2018 season at age 39 scares me.
+Roethlisberger (30-1) has lost Le'Veon Bell, Antonio Brown and offensive line coach Mike Munchak, but Brees' downturn during the final weeks of the 2018 season at age 39 scares me.

 Group II: The rookie-deal QBs